liyt96/ML-pipeline-for-IR/README.md

 ### Feature Engineering

-The Machine Learning model takes 5 IR scores:
+The Machine Learning model takes 5 Information Retrieval Scores:
 * Okapi TF
 * TF IDF
 * BM 25
 * Unigram Language Model with Laplace smoothing
 * Unigram Language Model with Jelinek-Mercer smoothing

-as features.
-The scores are calculated by the documents and the queries.
+as *features*.
+The scores are calculated by the documents given the queries.

 ### Why Linear Regression?